 1) Choose your course

 Browse the extensive list of universities and vocational institutions in Amsterdam.
 Read up on courses that interest you and check the entry requirements.
 Many institutes hold open days where you can get a feel for student life on campus.
-Arrange to attend one if this is an option (any excuse for a trip to Amsterdam!)
+Arrange to attend one if this is an option.

 2) Apply and accept